Step by step setting up a VPN server

 Typical ufw configuration is that INPUT traffic is disabled, so we need to open ports for our WEB and WireGuard gateway:

-On ubuntu we need to realod the configuration:
+On Ubuntu, we need to reload the configuration:

 Let's check the UFW configuration, should look like this:

-Defguard is the only (known to us) WireGuard client, that enables to choose during connetion if you would like to route all your traffic through the VPN.
+Defguard is the only (known to us) WireGuard client that during connection provides a choice to route all your traffic through the VPN.
 Just (before connecting) choose the option: Allow all traffic and click connect!

 We put a lot! of effort in development, testing and documentation - to make difficult things like security, VPN easy and good looking.
 So for now, we kindly ask you to: